dieharders/ai-menu-generator/INFO.md

 - ✅ Display extra info (ingredients, etc) in tabular ui.

-- ❌ Implement translations.
-Use Gemini 1.0 Pro to translate entire menu into several languages (Russian, Korean, Chinese, German, French, Spanish, English, Dutch) in passes.
+- ✅ Implement translations.
+Use Gemini 1.0 Pro to translate entire menu into several languages in rolling passes.

   - Fix translation state vars and read-in.

+  - Edit menu data schema to accomodate translations

+  - Translate app text (category, ingredients, health, allergy, search, print version, website)

+  - All menus should use the primary menu's image sources.

+  - Translate food types (protein, grain, vegetable, fruit, dairy, food, alcohol beverage, non-alcohol beverage, other)

 - ❌ Chat prompt Q&A per menu.
 Use Google AQA model to perform Attributed Question-Answering tasks over a document.

+- ❌ Fix eslint for errors.

-- ❌ Add credits to account to use image generation.
+- ❌ Add $ to OpenAI account to use image generation.

+- ✅ Optional: Set company/menu website to button link.
+Dont show button if no website listed.

-- ❌ Optional: Commit some default menu data (min 3) and provide links in the list.
+- ❌ Optional: Commit some default menu data (min 3) and provide links in a pulldown button.

+  - Probably dont need the search bar if we have a pulldown list

 - ❌ Optional: Add company details card above sections.

 - ❌ Optional: Implement react toast for UI messages.

   - Show a loading menu (in center view) after clicking "generate".
 Hide all other UI and only display progress in toast.
 Provide a "cancel" button to back out to home page and cancel all outgoing requests.

+- ✅ Optional: Fix the printer friendly functionality.

+- ❌ Optional: Make server functions on Vercel to make api requests.

 - ❌ Optional: Convert existing website to Next.js (openbrew website already has similar setup, use app router).